This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 The orgy of indices is on full display now!
 The Christoffel symbols in the above equations all have

-and notice that we are now able to isolate by
+and notice that we are now able to cancel all Christoffel symbols except by

-adding the first and the third equations and subtracting the second equation, i.e.
+adding the first and third equations and subtracting the second.
+This yields

-Raising the subscript on both sides of the equation yields for the Christoffel
+Raising the subscript on both sides of the equation yields the

 i.e.